Teyana Taylor Confirms Divorce From Iman Shumpert: ‘Please Allow Myself & My Family Some Privacy’

 She continued, “So everyone claiming ‘Teyana said’ didn’t get any statements directly from ME.
 These statements were taken from private court documents that were leaked to the public.
 It is very heartbreaking that someone would take out the time to make such a private matter public for the world to see.”

-Taylor ended the statement by asking for privacy for herself and her family, specifically her two daughters, Iman “Junie” Tayla, 7, and Rue Rose, 3, whom she shares with the 33 year old former NBA player.
+Taylor ended the statement by asking for privacy for herself and her family, specifically her two daughters, Iman “Junie” Tayla Shumpert Jr., 7, and Rue Rose, 3, whom she shares with the 33-year-old former NBA player.
 “Please if y’all love y’all play nieces Junie & Rue like y’all have shown, please allow my self & my family some privacy to resolve this matter in peace,” she wrote before adding, “Love y’all.”

 The statement comes shortly after the shocking news first broke that Taylor had privately filed for divorce from her husband of seven years.
 According to TMZ, the initial filing was made in January, even though the public just became aware of it this week.